 In 2023, nearly 41 percent of fatalities on Michigan roadways involved alcohol and/or drugs.

-In Michigan during 2023, there were 8,817 alcohol-involved crashes (with 297 fatalities) and 2,250 drug-involved crashes (with 256 fatalities), according to the University of Michigan Transportation Research Institute.
+· Overall, there were 8,817 alcohol-involved crashes (with 297 fatalities) and 2,250 drug-involved crashes (with 256 fatalities).
+The 297 alcohol-involved fatalities accounted for 27.1 percent of the total number of people killed (1,095).

 Police officers will be looking for cannabis impairment based on: 1.
 Driving behavior 2.
 Officer’s observations of the driver 3.
 How a driver performs on field sobriety tests